aimmatic/natural-voice-mobile-sdk-android/README.md

 ```

 Voice Recording service will throw a RuntimeException if it cannot initiate
-AudioRecord class which use to record audio.
+AudioRecord class which it uses to record audio.

 Note: Language can be choose from **com.aimmatic.natural.voice.rest.Language**

-The SDK only record the audio data when it detected that there was a voice in
+The SDK only records the audio data when it detects that there was a voice in
- audio data otherwise audio data that provided by AudioRecord class will
+ audio data, otherwise audio data provided by AudioRecord class will
 be ignored.
 The maximum duration of voice recording is not the total duration from
  start recording until the end but it a total duration from hearing the voice until the end.

-The SDK will stop the record it cannot hear the voice for 2 seconds.
+The SDK will stop the recording if cannot hear the voice for 2 seconds.

-### Listening to recording ###
+### Listening during recording ###

-The EventListener provide a callback that allow application to interacted
+The EventListener provide a callback to allow the application to interact
-with UI.
+with a UI.

 ```kotlin
 override fun onRecordStart() {
 }
 ```

-The function call immediately as soon as SDK hearing the voice from audio streaming
+The function call that happens immediately as soon as the SDK hears the voice from audio streaming
 data provided by AudioRecord class.

 ```kotlin